-Test: determine the first dwell position and check that it corresponds to the position at commissioning and the position of the dummy source and the active source under clinical conditions (e.g., differences in offset and cable snaking) is known.
+Test: determine the first dwell position and check that it corresponds to the position at commissioning and the value in the TPS, using local protocol.
+Preferably, use the active source with autoradiography, but (3D) X-ray imaging in combination with the dummy source can be allowed, provided that the relation between the position of the dummy source and the active source under clinical conditions (e.g., differences in offset and cable snaking) is known.
 See also section 3.4.